Vince Marrow: Coaching career

 In December 2012, Marrow earned a full-time position as an assistant coach for the University of Kentucky under head coach Mark Stoops and received a promotion a year later to recruiting coordinator.

+In June 2025, Marrow left the University of Kentucky and accepted a position at the University of Louisville officially titled as the Executive Director of Player Personnel and Recruiting.
+This position is more frequently referred to as "General Manager" in media reports.